 Souvenaid® is a Food for Special Medical Purposes for the dietary management of the early stages of Alzheimer’s disease.
 Souvenaid® must be used under medical supervision.
 You must seek advice from your doctor, nurse or pharmacist if you are unsure of your condition or diagnosis or if you would like to use Souvenaid®.

-Souvenaid® nutritionally supports memory function in the early stages of Alzheimer's disease (must be used under medical supervision).
+Souvenaid® nutritionally supports memory loss in the early stages of Alzheimer's disease (must be used under medical supervision).

 If you are concerned about your cognitive health, please see your Healthcare Professional.